AmplitudeAudio/sdk/docs/content/docs/integration/03-initializing-the-engine.md

 menu:
   docs:
     parent: integration
-weight: 302
+weight: 303
 toc: true
 ---

 {{< callout context="note" title="Note" icon="info-circle" >}}
 You will need to have an Amplitude project to follow these instructions.
 Please read the [project setup]({{< relref "../project-setup/01-project-architecture" >}}) documentation to create a project.
-You can also get the [sample project](https://github.com/SparkyStudios/AmplitudeAudioSDK/tree/develop/sample_project) provided in the GitHub repository.
+You can also get one of the [sample projects](https://github.com/SparkyStudios/AmplitudeAudioSDK/tree/develop/samples) provided in the GitHub repository.
 {{< /callout >}}